Every human being has the deep urge to express honestly but we are not often encouraged to be our most unique selves.

-Product and Process
+Painting for Product or Process

-I once visited an artist's studio who had two distinct styles of painting.
+I once visited an artist who had two distinct styles of painting.
 Her one style was realistic.
 She laboured over her realistic paintings, placing a heavy emphasis upon trying out new techniques.
-She told me that she liked to challenge her mind to stretch in new artistic ways and that she often copied other artist's styles.
+She told me that she liked to challenge her mind to stretch in new artistic ways and that she often copied other artists' styles.
 "I work very hard on these paintings!" she told me.
 This is what I would call her cultivated style.
 She painted this body of work for the results they produced.

 When I pointed out several of her almost primitive, tribal paintings on her studio wall she laughed.
 "Oh those are easy!"
 She exclaimed.
 "I do those just for myself for relaxation.
 I have been drawing like that since I was a child."
-She told me that those paintings just poured out of her effortlessly but that she thought they were strange and not very marketable.
+She told me that her intuitive paintings just poured out of her effortlessly but that she thought they were strange and not very marketable.